-6. No development shall commence including demolition and or groundworks preparation until a detailed, scaled finalised Tree Protection Plan (TPP) and the related finalized Arboricultural Method Statement (AMS) is submitted to and approved in writing by the Local Planning Authority (LPA).
+With the exception of demolition, no further development shall commence including groundworks preparation until a detailed, scaled finalized Tree Protection Plan (TPP) and the related finalized Arboricultural Method Statement (AMS) is submitted to and approved in writing by the Local Planning Authority (LPA).
 These shall include details of the specification and location of exclusion fencing, ground protection and any construction activity that may take place within the Root Protection Areas of trees (RPA) shown to scale on the TPP, including the installation of service routings, type of surfacing for the entrance drive and location of site offices.
-The AMS shall also include a pre commencement meeting, supervisory regime for their implementation & monitoring with an agreed reporting process to the LPA.
+The AMS shall also include a meeting prior to any works other than demolition taking place, supervisory regime for their implementation & monitoring with an agreed reporting process to the LPA.
 All works shall be carried out in strict accordance with these details when approved.